InnoDB Buffer Pool

 When information is accessed that appears in the old list, it is moved to the top the new list, and everything above moves back one position.

-Be aware that the total memory allocated is about 10% more than the specified size as extra space is also reserved for control structures and buffers.
-The space must also be contiguous.
-If you're running a Windows system that loads DLL's at specific addresses, this may cause difficulties.
+Be aware that before MariaDB 10.4.4 the total memory allocated is about 10% more than the specified size as extra space is also reserved for control structures and buffers.

 Make sure that the size is not too large, causing swapping.
 The benefit of a larger buffer pool size is more than undone if your operating system is regularly swapping.